-• Graduation Literacy Assessment
+Graduation Literacy Assessment

-• The Graduation Literacy Assessment will be introduced in January 2022.
-Students graduating in 2022 will be required to sit this new assessment prior to graduation
+The Graduation Literacy Assessment was introduced in 2022.
+All graduating students will be required to sit this new assessment prior to graduation.

 Please note: The required courses listed above are the minimum requirements to achieve the BC Dogwood Diploma.
 Elective programming must be chosen to ensure the requirements for university entrance are met.